jr-chapman/foreign-object-anomaly-detection/README.md

 The following section provides some example calls for model training, testing and inference.
 GPU acceleration is recommended for execution.
 The framework is run using command line arguments and the minimum arguments required for successful execution are shown here.
 If you wish to tune other model parameters, please see the [_args.py_](https://github.com/jr-chapman/foreign-object-anomaly-detection/blob/main/config/args.py) file in the _config_ directory of the repository for all available arguments.

 #### Model Training
 To train the model, run the following command from the command line.
-Replace _<dataset_path>_ with the path to the directory where the PadChest dataset images are saved.
+Replace _<dataset_path>_ with the path to the PadChest dataset images.
 As the original images are rather large, please beware that they may need resizing before use depending on your available computational resources.

 ```
 python main.py --train --data_path=<dataset_path> --model_path=./brats_pretrained.pth